Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry: Almost-Commutative Twisted Spectral Triples

 We now turn to the inner product structure.
 For any $\psi=\psi_1\otimes \psi_2$ and $\psi^\prime=\psi^\prime_1\otimes \psi^\prime_2$ in $\calH_p$, the inner product on $\calH_p$ is given by

 The $\tw\otimes\fbb$-product is defined by

-The fermionic action\footnote{The fermionic action yields the Dirac Lagrangian in the noncommutative approach to the Standard Model of particle physics, see \cite{chamseddine2007gravity}.}, i.e., the evaluation of $\Dir_p$ with respect to $\langle \, .\, , \, .\, \rangle_p$ then gives
+We propose the fermionic action\footnote{The fermionic action in the noncommutative approach to the Standard Model yields the Euclidean Dirac action.
+Our formula differ from the one of \cite{chamseddine2007gravity}, which contain the real structure within the product.} to be the evaluation of $\Dir_p$ by $\langle \, .\, , \, .\, \rangle_p$